dcdpr/did-btc1/chapters/Beacons.md

 Facilitation” at
 [MuSig2 Sequence Diagrams](https://developer.blockchaincommons.com/musig/sequence/#musig2-3-of-3-multisig-with-coordinator-facilitation).

-When defining a cohort set, the aggregator may define the conditions for the cohort, including but not limited to:
+When defining a Beacon Cohort, the Beacon Aggregator may define the conditions for the cohort, including but not limited to:

 * Automatic publication to ::CAS:: (Map Beacon only)